Foster a Child, Siblings or Teen in Northern California

 Initial AFS Resource Family Qualifications

-An AFS approved resource parent or family must:
+AFS approved resource parents must:

-- reside in the following Northern California counties: Alameda, Butte, Contra Costa, El Dorado, Kern, Lake, Marin, Napa, Placer, Sacramento, San Francisco, San Joaquin, San Mateo, Santa Clara, Solano, Sonoma, Stanislaus, Sutter, Yolo and Yuba
+- reside in the following Northern California counties: Alameda, Butte, Contra Costa, El Dorado, Kern, Lake, Marin, Napa, Placer, Sacramento, San Francisco, San Joaquin, San Mateo, Santa Clara, Solano, Sonoma, Stanislaus, Sutter, Yolo or Yuba

 - have a stable source of income sufficient to meet your family’s needs